sergei-fomichev/wrkr/README.md

     - Found that X vs Z, WMA vs Z, and WMA vs Y provided the strongest distinguishing clusters, so in the future I will probably use an Expectation Maximization clustering algorithm trained on this data to classify user data
     - Links: http://isenseproject.org/visualizations/1133, http://isenseproject.org/visualizations/1131, http://isenseproject.org/visualizations/1129 (expand "Groups" in the left hand side to see color codes).
 Base project: http://isenseproject.org/projects/2145

+(Mike also created the data directory + the Wiki page for this project)

 ## Progress: March 22 - March 28 2016